KOTOR-Community-Portal/mod-builds/content/k1/full.md

 ### Known Bugs

+* The very first cutscene (the title crawl) will always fail to play when running with upscaled movies and widescreen applied.
+Just watch a clip of the cutscene elsewhere--we don't know why this happens, but as far as we can tell it is unavoidable.
-* For some users, the game may very rarely crash on load when trying to enter a new area due to a data overflow.
-This is extremeley uncommon and most users should never encounter it, but it is impossible to fully prevent.
-Fortunately, it is easy to fix if it does happen: simply temporarily disable the 'Frame Buffer Effects' and "Soft Shadows" settings in your advanced graphics options, proceed through the load screen, then re-enable the settings once on the other side.
-Again, most players should never encounter this.
+* Sometimes the game will crash on load when trying to enter a new area due to a data overflow.
+This is uncommon and most users should never encounter it, but it is unfortunately virtually impossible to fully account for.
+Fortunately, it is easy to fix when it happens: simply temporarily disable the 'Frame Buffer Effects' and shadows settings in your advanced graphics options, proceed through the load screen, then re-enable the setting once on the other side.

 ### Updating from a Prior Build